Lissy93/dashy/docs/management.md

 ### Dashy-Specific Backup

+All configuration and dashboard settings are stored in your `user-data/conf.yml` file.
+If you provide additional assets (like icons, fonts, themes, etc), these will also live in the `user-data` directory.
+So to backup all Dashy data, this is the only directory you need to backup.

-Since Dashy is open source, and freely available, providing you're configuration data is passed in as volumes, there shouldn't be any need to backup the main container.
-Your main config file, and any assets you're using should be kept backed up, preferably in at least two places, and you should ensure that you can easily restore from backup, if needed.
+Since Dashy is open source, there shouldn't be any need to backup the main container.

 Dashy also has a built-in cloud backup feature, which is free for personal users, and will let you make and restore fully encrypted backups of your config directly through the UI.
 To learn more, see the [Cloud Backup Docs](/docs/backup-restore.md)